 We have developed a "Tailored Client Engagement Model" in each of our Operating Groups, which provides a disciplined sales process around our unique go-to-market strategies.
 In our Middle Market Operating Group, through our exclusive Risk MappingTM process and Holistic Risk Protection Model, we examine our client's personal, professional and business ventures to create a 360-degree view of each client's unique risk profile.
-These tools have helped us to achieve, based on our data, a 90% Win Rate, when pitching new business and

-91% Retention Rate on existing business during 2018.
+These tools have helped us to achieve, based on our data, a 90% Win Rate (which refers to prospective clients that have participated in our diagnostic process and have been converted to sales) when pitching new business and 91% Retention Rate on existing business during 2018.
 In our MainStreet Operating Group, we have created a proprietary "Sheltered Distribution Network," which includes mortgage originators, home builders, realtors, developers, community bankers, local certified public accounting firms and law firms to distribute insurance directly at the point of sale.
 In our Medicare Operating Group, we meet clients in close proximity to where they may feel more comfortable: community centers, neighborhood grocery stores and medical providers.
 In our Specialty Operating Group, we offer innovative solutions for niche industries and products delivered through our wholesale/MGA of the Future platform, which allows our clients to access insurance markets and Insurance Company Partners to transact insurance and related services in pioneering ways.
 Our tailored models have generated strong new business flow, resulting in strong organic growth in each of our Operating Groups.
 The performance of our Operating Groups drove an increase in commissions and fees from \$48.0 million in 2017 to \$79.9 million in 2018 and consolidated Organic Revenue Growth of 18% in 2018, which was 4.1x greater than the large-peer average according to public filings.
-We achieved similar results in 2017, reaching 18% Organic Revenue Growth.
+We achieved similar results in 2017, reaching 17% Organic Revenue Growth.

-- Organic/underlying revenue growth as defined by respective peers; Industry average includes AON, AJG, BRO, MMC and WTW. - Specialty includes 2017 period unowned. - MGA of the Future reflects both 2017 and 2018 periods unowned.
+- Organic/underlying revenue growth as defined by respective peers; Industry average includes AON, AJG, BRO, MMC and WTW. - Specialty includes 2017 period unowned.

 Our thoughtfully designed client experience is tailored to further build on our mission of delivering peace of mind to our clients, yielding increased new business opportunities and client retention.
 On the new business side, we have delivered industry-leading Sales Velocity.
 In 2018, both our Middle Market and MainStreet Operating Groups generated Sales Velocity greater than 1.5x the industry average reported by Reagan Consulting.
 We are not aware of any comparable statistics for the Medicare or Specialty Operating Groups.
 On the retention side, we focus on building client relationships through our innovative client value propositions, niche industry expertise, differentiated shared services and excellence in client execution.
 Our institutionalized client loyalty and established status as a valued business partner has resulted in client retention which we believe to be 91% during 2018 in our Middle Market Operating Group.
 Taken together, our four Operating Groups are capable of serving clients throughout their lifecycle.
-We believe that the nature of our product suite offers us compelling cross-sell opportunities as clients remain in our ecosystem over time and the diversification of our client base better positions us to produce attractive financial results across economic cycles.
+We believe that the nature of our product suite offers us compelling cross-sell